-This course introduces a metaphysical vision of corporeal beings.
-It emphasizes the perennial notions of philosophy of nature.
+This course aims to answer fundamental questions about nature.
+What are the common principles and causes underlying all natural things?
+It emphasizes the perennial notions of natural philosophy in the Aristotelian-Thomistic tradition.
 We explain the process of change in mobile beings using concepts of act and potency.
 Next it studies the notions of substance and accidents.
-Lastly, we examine the notions of form and matter and the substantial synthesis.
+Lastly, we examine the notions of form and matter and the substantial synthesis

 Bibliography : ARISTOTLE, Categories, Physics; THOMAS AQUINAS, Commentary on Aristotle’s Physics, (In VIII libros Physicorum Expositio), translated by R. J. Blackwell, Notre Dame Indiana: Dumb Ox Books, 1999; Idem, The Principles of Nature to Brother Sylvester, (De principiis naturae ad fratem Sylvestrum),translated by R. A. Kocourek in An Introduction to the Philosophy of Nature, St. Paul: North Central Publishing, 1948; W. A. WALLACE, The Modelling of Nature, Whasington, D.C.: Catholic University of America, 1996; L. Elders, The Philosophy of Nature of St. Thomas Aquinas, Frankfurt: P. Lang, 1997; D. MCINERNY, The Philosophy of Nature, Lincoln: The Alquin Press, 2001.